keybase/homebrew-beta/README.md

 Commit and push the changes.
 After pushing, update your tap: `brew update`.

-Then try testing the bottle, by `brew uninstall keybase && brew install keybase/keybase/keybase`.
-And you should see it using the bottle.
+Then try testing the bottle by uninstalling and re-installing.